gwanghuiHa/ImageProcessing/README.md

 >  &nbsp;&nbsp;&nbsp;&nbsp;images: numpy array with the dimension of (N-shots, X, Y)
 >  &nbsp;&nbsp;&nbsp;&nbsp;x(y)_axis: x- and y-axis array.
 If None, just use pixel numbers
 >  &nbsp;&nbsp;&nbsp;&nbsp;mode:
->    - single: shows one image.
+>  &nbsp;&nbsp;&nbsp;&nbsp;  - single: shows one image.
 You can still load entire image and use slider to see other shots.
 >    - all: shows entire shots using small subplots
 >    - overlap: shows one added up image
 >    - average: shows one averaged image